senorGPT/CTF_crackmes.one/FentCat - Assembler Crackme/FentCat - Assembler Crackme - Solution.md

 ![image-20251220153728279](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251220153728279.png)

-The `push` instructions are loading the string reference as a parameter for their following `call` instruction, which I presume is a `printf` call of sort.
+The `push` instructions are loading the string reference as a parameter for their following `call` instruction, which I presume is a `printf` style call of sorts.

 The next few `push` instructions are preparing the parameters for the `ReadConsoleA` call.